-It's not typical for a Christian to wake up one morning and, out of the blue, decide to pack his bags and plant his life on the other side of the world to tell people about Jesus.
-There's usually more involved in the decision-making process.
+It’s not typical for a Christian to wake up one morning and, out of the blue, decide to pack his bags and plant his life on the other side of the world to tell people about Jesus.
+There’s usually more involved in the decision-making process, especially with long-term missions.
 So how should a person think through a commitment to spend his or her life engaging another culture for the spread of the gospel?

 1. If someone is starting to think about long-term missions, what are some practical steps you tell them to take?

 If I am talking with someone who is not a member of The Church at Brook Hills (my home church), then I tell them that the first step is to talk with their church leadership.
 For Brook Hills members, we ask them to share their ambitions with their small group leader and then ask the group to pray with them.

 Most people want to get right into issues.
 Where?
 When? and especially, How?
 Instead, I try to get them to focus on the question, “What has God uniquely designed you to do?”
 I ask them to put aside the question of context and just ask themselves how they would spend their days serving God, his church, and the world if they were free to concentrate on any one ministry without being concerned about finances or other issues.
 Once they can articulate their ministry passion, then we can begin to consider various contexts in which that passion can be maximized for the sake of the kingdom.